riccardomarton/lightlyjs/README.md

 ## Actions ##

--- Work in progress --
+Actions are objects containing functions to trigger. now.js mantains an history of actions triggered in order to offer en easy *back* action.
+A action object must have this structure

+   	var action = {
+		id: 'identifier of action', 	//string
+		callback: function() {}			//function - optional
+		history: true | false			//boolean - optional
+	};

+*back* and *navigate* are built-in actions and cannot be ovewritten.
+If you try to do so the *container* will throw an Exception.
+You can add an action to your app using the *addAction* method

+	app.addAction(action);

+You can get a list of the assigned actions by using the *getActions* method

+	var actions = app.getActions();

+	//returns
+	actions = {
+		"id1": {...}, 	//action object 1
+		"id2": {...}, 	//action object 2
+		...
+	}

 ## Events ##
 Some custom events are thrown by the container of the application.
 The event object contains, if needed, a property named *vars* which contains option informations, depending on event.

+* **nowjs-page-added**: thrown when a new page has been added.
+A reference to the page object is contained in the *vars* property of the event.
-* **nowjs-pageload:** thrown when a new page has finished loading, after the callback.
-A reference to the page object is contained in the *vars* property.
+* **nowjs-page-load**: thrown when a new page has finished loading, after the callback.
+A reference to the page object is contained in the *vars* property of the event.
+* * **nowjs-action-added**: thrown when a new action has been added.
+A reference to the action object is contained in the *vars* property of the event.